 The role of a broker is to provide database life cycle control (start, stop) for database processes, that is transaction engines (TEs) and/or storage managers (SMs).
 A broker provides the following:

 - Allows management client access.
-NuoDB management clients, such as the Automation Console and the NuoDB Manager command line utility, communicate directly to a broker.
+The NuoDB Manager command line utilitycommunicates directly to a broker.

 - Communicates with all other brokers in the domain.

 - Routes SQL connection requests to transaction engines anywhere in the domain, using different SQL connection load-balancing schemes.

 - Monitors activity and fires alarms for all hosts, databases and processes in the domain.

 - Provides safety in case of failure, such as network partitioning.
 Safety means that an incorrect result is never returned.

 - Maintains MBeans for each database, broker, agent, and process in the domain.

 Each broker has a complete picture of the entire domain, including all hosts, and all databases and their processes.
 As you can see, a domain is functional only with at least one broker.
 For continuous availability, each data center (and availability zone) should run at least one broker.